Autism & Feeding Kids - More Than Picky EatingNov 02, 2023

 “I made funny green moustache with my broccoli!”

-For children with autism, it's important to develop trust and create a safe space for eating and learning.
+For all children, it's important to develop trust and create a safe space for eating and learning.
 This means that they don't have to "take a bite."
-Kids do best when we follow their lead and teach them baby steps toward accepting new foods.
+Kids do best when we follow their lead and teach them baby steps toward meeting new foods.
 This means respecting when they say no and not pushing them to "try it."
 I aim to treat children the same way I would want to be treated around food and at mealtimes.
 I wouldn't want you to pressure me to take a bite of food that I was too scared to even touch.
 We all eat differently....we all have our comfort foods...it's important to consider that neurodivergent eating patterns can also be acceptable.

 How to Help Your Child with Autism Eat Better

-As a starting point, I suggest exposing your child to new foods every day using a low-pressure, play-based approach (e.g., food play outside of mealtimes or a separate plate of learning foods during meals).
+As a starting point, I suggest helping your child to meet new foods every day using a low-pressure, play-based approach (e.g., food play outside of mealtimes or a separate plate of learning foods during meals).
 Click here for Food Play Ideas!
 I also love giving kids helping jobs around food.
 This doesn't mean making a whole recipe - just give them one discrete task like stirring, pouring, chopping, or serving foods with colourful tongs or a digger fork!
 Be silly with food...laugh...explore...learn.

 I have worked with and witnessed children with severely restricted food intake progress toward eating new foods, demonstrating improved nutrition, and experiencing happier family mealtimes.
 It's important to find a safe space for kids to learn about and interact with new foods.
 If they feel anxious or pressured, they will enter "fight or flight" - this means their appetite is gone and behaviours may escalate (fight) or they may immediately want to get away from the situation (flight).
 If they feel calm and regulated they will be more successful with food interactions.